sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/index.md

 ---
-title: "Natural-language methods"
+title: "LLM-based methods"
 hidden: false
 ---

-Use natural-language SenseML methods to extract free text from unstructured documents, or as low-code alternatives to [layout based methods](doc:methods).
+Extract free text from unstructured documents using large language model (LLM)-based SenseML methods.
 For example, extract information from legal paragraphs in contracts and leases, or results from research papers.

-SenseML natural-language methods are powered by machine learning and natural-language processing models, for example by the large-language model (LLM) GPT-4.
+These methods are also low-code alternatives to [layout based methods](doc:methods).

-The following topics describe how to author natural-language methods using SenseML.
+The following topics describe how to author LLM-based methods using the SenseML editor.
+For information about authoring LLM-based methods using a visual tool instead of JSON, see [Prompt tips](doc:instruct).

 | Method                                                       | Example use case                                             | Notes                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |